Flag

 Economy

-Kenya's economy demonstrated resilience in 2023, achieving a GDP growth rate of over 5% despite challenges such as high public debt and inflation.
-The government is focused on attracting foreign direct investment through reforms and initiatives like the Bottom-Up Economic Transformation Agenda, which emphasizes sectors such as agriculture and digital technology.
+Kenya's economy showed resilience in 2023, with a GDP growth rate exceeding 5% despite challenges such as high public debt and rising living costs.
+The government is focused on attracting foreign direct investment through reforms and initiatives like the Bottom-Up Economic Transformation Agenda, which emphasizes sectors such as agriculture, healthcare, and technology.
 However, bureaucratic hurdles and a high corruption perception continue to pose challenges for U.S. businesses operating in the country.

 Buy Full Kenya Report